Schaudge/petsc/doc/docs/changes/dev.rst

 -  Add ``VecSetBindingPropagates()``
 -  Add ``VecGetBindingPropagates()``
 -  For CUDA and ViennaCL and HIP GPU vectors, ``VecCreate()`` no longer allocates the array on CPU eagerly, it is only allocated if it is needed
+-  ``VecGet{Array,ArrayRead,ArrayWrite}AndMemType()`` now always return a device pointer (copying the data to the device if needed) for the standard CUDA, HIP, and CUDA/HIP Kokkos vectors.
+Previously, they did so only when the device had the latest data.

+.. rubric:: PetscSection:

 .. rubric:: PetscSection: